cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/troubleshooting/client-errors.md

 ### Cause

+[Captive portal detection](/cloudflare-one/connections/connect-devices/warp/configure-warp/warp-settings/#captive-portal-detection) is turned on and one of the following issues occurred:
-The user did not complete the captive portal login process within the time limit set by WARP.
+- The user did not complete the captive portal login process within the time limit set by WARP.
+- The captive portal redirected the user to a flow that is not yet supported by the captive portal detection feature.

 ### Resolution

-Increase the [captive portal timeout](/cloudflare-one/connections/connect-devices/warp/configure-warp/warp-settings/#captive-portal-detection) to allow users more time to login.
+1. Increase the [captive portal timeout](/cloudflare-one/connections/connect-devices/warp/configure-warp/warp-settings/#captive-portal-detection) to allow users more time to login.
+2. If this does not resolve the issue, allow users to manually [turn off WARP](/cloudflare-one/connections/connect-devices/warp/configure-warp/warp-settings/#lock-warp-switch).

 ## CF_CONNECTIVITY_FAILURE_UNKNOWN